Bucurenciu-Cristian/vola-n8n-agent-hotels/MAIN_PROMPT.md

 2. **Airbnb scraper** with accommodation search parameters
 3. **Google Maps scraper** with location-based search for the destination

+**LOCATION SYNCHRONIZATION RULE (MANDATORY):**
+The destination string MUST be IDENTICAL across all three scrapers:
+- Booking: `"search": "Sibiu"`
+- Airbnb: `"locationQueries": ["Sibiu"]`
+- Google Maps: `"locationQuery": "Sibiu"`

+Do NOT add country, region, or any modifiers - use the EXACT same string.

 When you prepare to call the booking, airbnb, and google maps scraper tools, you must provide the parameters exactly as specified in each tool's JSON schema.
 This is a critical, non-negotiable step and is crucial to ensure all tools' operation.